bu-ist/responsive-framework/CONTRIBUTING.md

 1. Increment version number strings.
 1. Update the "Unreleased heading in the `CHANGELOG.md` to reflect the version being released.
 1. Perform any necessary build tasks through Grunt.
+Remember to verify the proper version of Responsive Foundation is being loaded through Bower.
 1. Submit a pull request to merge your branch into `master`.
 1. After your pull request receives approval from at least one other team member, merge your code into `master` and ensure the merge went smoothly.